 To call 2020 a difficult year for Huawei is an understatement.
 The US trade embargo left Huawei to sell handsets without Google services.
 Handicapping their appeal, and forcing the company to hastily patch up the gap with its own HMS alternative.

 As the screw tightened, key chip manufacturing companies, such as TSMC, were banned from producing HiSilicon chips for Huawei.
-Reports suggest that the company only has a limited supply of high-end processors left in stock.
-This leaves Huawei with the prospect of securing alternative chips from a rival, such as MediaTek.
+Huawei managed to place orders for its latest 5nm Kirin 9000 chipsets with TSMC before the September 15 2020 deadline.
+However, reports suggest that TSMC may have not been able to fulfill Huawei’s full order request and the company only has a limited supply of high-end processors left in stock as a result.
+In the long term, this leaves Huawei with the prospect of securing alternative chips from a rival, such as MediaTek.
 However, the real pain is already felt from losing the proprietary features and technologies that HiSilicon spent years building into Kirin.
 Without Kirin, it’s unlikely Huawei’s smartphones will remain the competitive force they have been for several years.

 Without Kirin, Huawei's smartphones might never be the same again.